 - labeled drawings (metaphors) from the previous lesson

-- student copies of Handout One: What Is Trustworthy?
+- copies of the handout below What Is Trustworthy?

-Teacher Note: Display the group metaphors from the previous lesson on the walls or desktops so students can move around the room, read the papers, and take notes.
+Display the group metaphor drawings from the previous lesson on the walls or desktops so the learners can move around the room, read the papers, and take notes.

-Give each student a copy of Handout One: What Is Trustworthy?
-They will need this paper and a pencil as they walk around the room and read all of the papers made in small groups in the previous lesson.
+With a copy of the handout What Is Trustworthy? they walk around the room and read all of the papers made in small groups in the previous lesson.

 First, tell them to read through all of the directions and questions on the handout.
 Then give them eight to ten minutes to read the displayed papers and take notes.

-As they finish, students move back to their seats and write a personal definition for trustworthiness.
-(Not every student will have time to do this.)
+As they finish, the learners move back to their seats and write a personal definition for trustworthiness.

 As a whole group, create a definition of trustworthiness.
-Start by asking for a volunteer to share his or her written definition.
-Have other students suggest changes or additions.
+Start by asking for a volunteer to share their written definition.
+Have others suggest changes or additions.
 Work toward consensus on a definition.